CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Problem Setup and Evaluation Protocol

 \subsection{Evaluation Protocol}

 To benchmark methods, we introduce two validation sets of crime-scene shoeprints with ground-truth shoe model labels, which are linked to a large-scale reference database (see details in \cref{subsection:validation_set}).
 Note that the ground-truth for a shoeprint may contain multiple shoe models since tread patterns can be shared by different shoe models.
-In practice, we expect crime-scene investigators to look through the top $K$ retrieved shoe models and we set $K$ to be a realistically small value of 100, representing the top $0.4\%$ shoe models in our reference database.
+In practice, we expect a human-in-the-loop approach: crime-scene investigators will look through the top $K$ retrieved shoe models.
+Such a practice will greatly mitigate an open-set issue, i.e., finding that an input shoeprint does not have similar shoe models in the current database.
+We set $K$ to be a realistically small value of 100, representing the top $0.4\%$ shoe models in our reference database.
 We use two metrics to compare models based on their top $K$ retrievals.
 Our first metric, mean average precision at K (mAP@K), is a standard metric to compare ranking performance.
 It considers both the number of positive matches and their positions in the ranking list.
 The second metric, hit ratio at K (hit@K), is more intuitive and represents the fraction of times we get at least one positive match in the top $K$ retrievals.
 This metric is useful because a positive match can be used in a query expansion step to retrieve other good matches much more effectively~\cite{efthimiadis1996query}.
 Both metrics have values between 0 and 1, with higher numbers representing better performance.
 The supplement has further details.